A staggering number (64%) of Americans have no will in place. According to a recent survey, here are the top reasons why they’ve put it off:

 This is a common excuse – young people don’t die so they don’t need to plan for their death.
 It’s the invincibility fallacy.
 The truth is that young people die all the time and that tomorrow is guaranteed to no one.
 Life is unpredictable.

 Some people think there is a “jinx” surrounding estate planning – that if they plan for their death, they will die soon thereafter.
 This can be a trigger point for people to plan – being confronted with their own mortality through the death of a loved one or a near-death experience.

-Most people know they their next-of-kin will inherit their estates if they fail to plan - they just don't realize how and in what amounts.
+Most people know their next-of-kin will inherit their estates if they fail to plan – they just don’t realize how and in what amounts.
 Or that non-married partners are inadvertently leaving each other out of their respective estates.
-Use Prince's estate as an example.
+Use Prince’s estate as an example.
 He likely would not have treated all of his 8 full and half-siblings equally in his estate had he planned ahead.
 Intestacy is never a good Plan A.

 Not so.
-Not only can you draft your own will in North Carolina, most attorneys will prepare a will for anywhere from $100 - $600.
+Not only can you draft your own will in North Carolina, but most attorneys will also prepare a will for anywhere from $100 – $600.
 You must also look at planning as an investment rather than an expense.
-You're investing a small amount now to make sure your family doesn't get stuck with a larger bill after you pass.
+You’re investing a small amount now to make sure your family doesn’t get stuck with a larger bill after you pass.
 Planning done right is worth its weight in gold.

 There are numerous reasons for people to create a will other than the size of their potential estate.
-Probably the best example are minor children, who need guardians to be appointed in the parents' wills.
+Probably the best example is minor children, who need guardians to be appointed in the parents’ wills.